braboj/the-great-wall/docs/solution.md

 * [x] Allow access to the log file
 * [x] Test the views

+NOTES:

-This is an implementation of the MVP (minimum viable product) for the REST API.
+1. _This is an implementation of the MVP (minimum viable product) for the REST API.
 The API will be used to interact with the wall builder manager.
-At this stage, we will not use the Django models and a database.
+At this stage, we will not use the Django models and a database._

 ### 7.2.
 Create a Django project

 A project is a collection of configurations and apps.
 One project can be composed of multiple apps or a single app.
+To create a new Django project, run the following command:

 ```text
 django-admin startproject <replace_with_your_project_name>